nevmerzhitsky/headless-metatrader4/README.md

 ## Prepare distribution with MetaTrader 4

 1. Install appropriate (branded) MT4 terminal locally and close it if opened after installation
-1. Run it with [`/portable`](https://www.metatrader4.com/en/trading-platform/help/userguide/start_comm) argument to create structure of Data directory inside the directory with the terminal
+1. Run it with [`/portable`](https://www.metatrader4.com/en/trading-platform/help/userguide/start_comm) argument to create a structure of Data directory inside the directory with the terminal
 1. Close the terminal
 1. Delete all temporary and unrequired files from the directory with the terminal (`metaeditor.exe`, `terminal.ico`, `Sounds` dir, log files, etc)
 1. Edit a file `myfxbook_ea-example.ini` (only Login, Password, Server fields usually) and save it in the root of the directory of the terminal by name `myfxbook_ea.ini`
 1. Edit a file `Myfxbook-example.set` and save it in directory `MQL4/Presets/` of the terminal by name `Myfxbook.set`
-1. If you plan extend the `Dockerfile` and add the terminal to the image on build step, then make `mt4.tar.bz2` file by any appropriate tool.
+1. If you plan to extend the `Dockerfile` and add the terminal to the image on build step, then make `mt4.tar.bz2` file by any appropriate tool.
 E.g. `tar cfj ../mt4.tar.bz2 *`.
-Make sure that no root folder is exist in the archive.
+Make sure that no root folder exists in the archive.

 ## Setup host system

-Unfortunately, MetaTrader 4 can't work without real GUI desktop, thus you should install an desktop application in the host OS.
+Unfortunately, MetaTrader 4 can't work without real GUI desktop, thus you should install a desktop application in the host OS.
 Let's do it with Xfce and TightVNC.
-And fortunately, cheapest droplet of DigitalOcean ($5/mon) is enough for running the task.
+And fortunately, the cheapest droplet of DigitalOcean ($5/mon) is enough for running the task.
 If you haven't account in DigitalOcean you can register by my referral [link](https://m.do.co/c/8a6e11b01bba) to get $10 credit.

 ```bash
 sudo apt-get update